Skip to main content

 Upon completion of the course, students will…

-• understand and be able to discuss the political, economic, social and cultural development of the United States during the period from 1870 to 1939.
+• analyze the major political, economic, and social transformations that shaped the United States from 1870 to 1945.

 Indiana Academic Standards